why do I like to sleep with my head under the covers?

 Some of the most frequent causes of neck pain include:

-The pain and discomfort they cause can be managed, though.
+These conditions will need medical intervention to resolve permanently.
 Sleeping with your head under the covers can be a helpful step toward achieving this aim.

-This position will protect the neck, in addition to offering more warmth.
-As the neck isn’t exposed to cold air, it’ll remain comfortable.
-Sleeping with your head under the covers can provide the same comfort as a scarf or snood for a sore neck.
+The neck isn’t exposed to cold air, so it’ll remain comfortable.
+Sleeping this way can provide the same comfort as a scarf or snood for a sore neck.

 Psychological Relaxation